someotherself/GUSE/README.md

 - [Usage](Readme/usage.md)

 ## INFO
 GUSE is a learning project.
-It is built to allows user to interact with git directly from the filesystem, using commands such as cd, ls, mkdir, touch, cat etc
+It is built to allow user to interact with git directly from the filesystem, using commands such as cd, ls, mkdir, touch, cat etc

 Inspired by [rencfs](https://github.com/xoriors/rencfs)